orionz/automerge-wasm-testapp/README.md

 ### Bundling?

-I suspect there is a way to bundle the ES6/wasm module with a bundler into a basic async js file but this is where I hit the limits of my knowlesge of the javascript ecosystem.
+I suspect there is a way to bundle the ES6/wasm module with a bundler into a basic async js file but this is where I hit the limits of my knowledge of the javascript ecosystem.
 Snowpack's bundling is immature and recommends the webpack plugin.
 My attempts with Webpack generated all kinds of non-usable javascript with little explanation as to why.
 I tried `browserify` which needed the `esmify` plugin to handle es6 code and the `wasmify` plugin to handle importing wasm.
 But these two plugins don't play well together generating code that accesses the result of the `import "wasm"` before the import has run (thank you async loading).
 This is where I need to ask for help from anyone with more understanding of this code bundling toolchain.

 Even once this issue is sorted, we still have a require that returns a promise - which is not ideal.